Discovery writing & revision

 Plotters plan before they draft.
 They might write detailed chapter outlines, character sheets, scene breakdowns, or full story bibles before the first scene is written.
 The structure of the story exists as a document before it exists as prose.
 For plotters, the outline is a working tool they return to throughout the draft.

 Discovery writers sit at the exploratory end of that spectrum.
-They typically begin with something smaller than a plot — a character, an image, a situation, a voice — and follow it forward without a predetermined destination.
+They typically begin with something smaller than a plot.
+A character, an image, a situation, a voice.
+Something small.
+And a pull forward into territory they haven't mapped.
 This isn't a method that works for everyone, but for many writers, it's the only method that produces work they actually want to read.

 What Discovery Writing Actually Looks Like in Practice